abstractqqq/polars_ds_extension/benchmarks/rolling_ewls.md

 # Rolling EWLS benchmark

+The original tables below were measured at commit `3be355c`.
+Follow-up measurements after the numerical fixes are recorded separately at the end.

 Measured 2026-09-17 on Intel(R) Xeon(R) Platinum 8352V CPU @ 2.10GHz (144 visible logical CPUs, approximately 3.94 TiB RAM).
 Environment: Linux-5.15.0-181-generic-x86_64-with-glibc2.35, Python 3.12.12, Polars 1.44.2, polars-ds 0.12.1 plus this change.
 Built with `maturin develop --release --locked`, the pinned `nightly-2026-04-01` toolchain and `RUSTFLAGS="-C debuginfo=0"`; the repository release profile uses fat LTO and one codegen unit.